Claude Lemieux: NHL

+I think it's just unbelievable.
+I look at some of the names on this trophy and on the Stanley Cup, it's incredible.
+To be a part of the team that won the first Stanley Cup for the New Jersey Devils, who would have thought it?
+I played well.
+It's very special.
+The Stanley Cup is what we play for.
+To be the most hated man in hockey and have your name on the Conn Smythe Trophy, it's special.

 Shortly before the beginning of the 1995–96 season, Lemieux was traded to the Colorado Avalanche in a three-team deal that also involved Wendel Clark and Steve Thomas.
-When the Avalanche won the Stanley Cup in 1996, Lemieux became the tenth player to win back-to-back Stanley Cups with different teams.
+He scored 39 goals that season to go along with 32 assists.
+When the Avalanche won the Stanley Cup in 1996, Lemieux became the 10th player to win the Stanley Cup in back-to-back years with different teams.

 In November 1999, Lemieux was traded back to New Jersey in a deal that sent Brian Rolston to Colorado.
+As a result of the trade, he played in 83 total games that year, recording 20 goals and 27 assists.
 He won his fourth and final Stanley Cup title with the Devils in 2000.
-In that offseason, Lemieux signed as a free agent with the Phoenix Coyotes.
+In that off-season, Lemieux signed as a free agent with the Phoenix Coyotes.
+In January 2001, he signed an extension with the Coyotes.

 In January 2003, the Coyotes traded him to the Dallas Stars for Scott Pellerin and a conditional draft pick.
-Lemieux ended his NHL playing career with Dallas after the 2002–03 season.
+Lemieux initially played his final NHL season with Dallas in the 2002–03 season, although he never formally announced his retirement.
 He played briefly the following season for EV Zug of the Swiss Nationalliga A.

 Retirement

-In 2005, Lemieux became president of the ECHL incarnation of the Phoenix RoadRunners until resigning in 2007.
+In 2005, Lemieux became president of the ECHL incarnation of the Phoenix RoadRunners.

 In 2007, Lemieux took part in the second season of the Spike TV television show Pros vs. Joes.
 In October 2009, Lemieux began competing as a pairs figure skater on the CBC Television reality show Battle of the Blades with Shae-Lynn Bourne.
 For one of their routines, the pair skated to Lemieux's recorded version of Leonard Cohen's Hallelujah, which he sang as a duet with Kathryn Rose.